Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 to other signals will still execute while waiting for packets.
 You can use this to your advantage to simplify code that requires a specific sequences of events.

-For instance, the following code will print every [InSimLAPPacket](/class_ref/InSimLAPPacket.mdx) received while waiting for the array of 5 packets to fill up, but any code after [await_packets](/class_ref/InSim.mdx#method_await_packets) will have to wait until the array is returned:
+For instance, the following code will print every :class_ref[InSimLAPPacket] received while waiting for the array of 5 packets to fill up, but any code after [await_packets](/class_ref/InSim.mdx#method_await_packets) will have to wait until the array is returned:

 ```gdscript